 Meet our Playwrights and Dramaturgs

-Melbourne Writers’ Theatre welcomes the following Playwrights and Dramaturgs to PAGE TO STAGE 2021.
+In 2021, Melbourne Writers’ Theatre was pleased to support the following Playwrights & Dramaturg partnerships in PAGE TO STAGE 2021.

 Script ‘Tatiana, Dragon, and Friend’

 “TATIANA, DRAGON, and FRIEND, is my attempt to understand cult-like mentality when it comes to authoritarian rule.
 Our times are seeing an attack on truth and decency, and I wanted to explore what it would take to challenge power and fear.
 The play is structured like a fairytale, as often those stories show us what is imperative for our survival.”